DerGuru/The-Resonant/Chapters/P2-01 - Between Storm and Step.md

 *“Micro-response two: cancel a ping.”*

-Something in the building’s bones sent a tiny pulse through his soles—then didn’t.
+Something in the building’s bones sent a tiny pulse through his soles - then didn’t.
 The absence felt like a door that had decided to be civilized.

 “Jason?”
 Mrs. Hanley from 4B called down the hall, as if she’d heard him laugh and taken it as permission.
 “Do you need a drill?
 My son finally left one here.”